Government of Spain: The Government and the Crown

 As commander-in-chief of the armed forces, former King Juan Carlos I suppressed the 23-F Spanish coup d'état attempt in February 1981, showing that the monarch has more power than the constitution grants him.
 The heir presumptive is Leonor, Princess of Asturias.

 The Constitution also gives the monarch some powers known as Royal Prerogatives.
 These prerogatives range from the signing of international treaties, to declaring war and making peace or to dissolving the parliament.
 However, with the arrival of democracy, these prerogatives have been regulated and most of them must be countersigned by an official.

-Although the monarch is not part of the executive power, the prime minister has weekly meetings with him to inform him about the Government's activity and the King can express his opinion.
-In the same sense, the monarch is normally invited to the first Council of Ministers of every new government (and others if the prime ministers wants to) and to the meetings of bodies such as the National Security Council or the National Defence Council.
+Although the monarch is not part of the executive power, the prime minister has weekly meetings with him to inform him about the Government's activity, and the King can express his opinion.
+Similarly, the monarch is normally invited to the first Council of Ministers of every new government, and others at the prime minister's discretion, and to the meetings of bodies such as the National Security Council and the National Defence Council.